Latimeria: Biology

 Coelacanths are fairly peaceful when encountering others of their kind.
 They do avoid body contact, however, withdrawing immediately if contact occurs.
 When approached by foreign potential predators (e.g. a submersible), they show panic flight reactions, suggesting that coelacanths are most likely prey to large deepwater predators.
 Shark bite marks have been seen on coelacanths; sharks are common in areas inhabited by coelacanths.
 Electrophoresis testing of 14 coelacanth enzymes shows little genetic diversity between coelacanth populations.
 Among the fish that have been caught were about equal numbers of males and females.
 Population estimates range from 210 individuals per population to 500 per population.
-Because coelacanths have individual color markings, scientists think that they recognize other coelacanths via electric communication.
+Because coelacanths have individual color markings, scientists think that they recognize each other via the pattern of their light-colored spots.

 The coelacanths which live near Sodwana Bay, South Africa, rest in caves at depths of 90 to 150 m during daylight hours, but disperse and swim to depths as shallow as 55 m when hunting at night.
 The depth is not as important as their need for very dim light and, more importantly, for water which has a temperature of 14–22 °C. They will rise or sink to find these conditions.
 The amount of oxygen their blood can absorb from the water through the gills is dependent on water temperature.

 Scientists suspect that one reason this fish has been so successful is that specimens are able to slow down their metabolisms at will, sinking into the less-inhabited depths and minimizing their nutritional requirements in a sort of hibernation mode.